md-sazzadul-islam/flutter-secret-diary-notes-with-lock/README.md

-# Secret Diary - Notes With Lock
+# Flutter Secret Diary - Notes With Lock

 Secret Diary - Notes With Lock is a mobile application that provides users with a private and secure space to journal their thoughts and feelings.
 With password protection and customizable entries, users can document their experiences with confidence.